tedideborg/my-components/README.md

 ## About this site

 This site is mostly an experiment for not using any build tools (no webpack, npm or anything like that) but still get the benefits from modern web develpment.
-I've used [SolidJs](https://https://www.solidjs.com), [Navigo](https://github.com/krasimir/navigo), [md-block](https://md-block.verou.me), highlightJs and Pico css to build it.
+I've used [SolidJs](https://https://www.solidjs.com), [Navigo](https://github.com/krasimir/navigo), [md-block](https://md-block.verou.me), [PrismJs](https://prismjs.com) and [PicoCss](https://picocss.com) to build it.
 It's small, it's fast and it's extremely easy to get up and running with it.
 Some of it's features:

 -   ♻️ Re-usable components
 -   📦 States